-- For SQL statements: - The setBytes and setBinaryStream methods use direct binding for data less than 32767 bytes. - The setBytes and setBinaryStream methods use stream binding for data larger than 32767 bytes. - Starting from JDBC 4.0, there are two forms of setAsciiStream, setBinaryStream, and setCharacterStream methods.
-The form that accepts a long argument as length, uses LOB binding for length larger than 2147483648.
-The form, where the length is not specified, always uses LOB binding. - The setString, setCharacterStream, and setAsciiStream methods use direct binding for data smaller than 32767 characters. - The setString, setCharacterStream, and setAsciiStream methods use stream binding for data larger than 32766 characters. - For PL/SQL statements: - The setBytes and setBinary stream methods use direct binding for data less than 32767 bytes.
+- For SQL statements: - The setBytes and setBinaryStream methods use direct binding for data less than 32767 bytes. - The setBytes and setBinaryStream methods use stream binding for data larger than 32767 bytes. - In JDBC 4.0 has introduced new forms of the setAsciiStream, setBinaryStream, and setCharacterStream methods.
+The form, where the methods take a long argument as length, uses LOB binding for length larger than 2147483648.
+The form, where the length is not specified, always uses LOB binding.

+- The setString, setCharacterStream, and setAsciiStream methods use direct binding for data smaller than 32767 characters. - The setString, setCharacterStream, and setAsciiStream methods use stream binding for data larger than 32766 characters. - The new form of setCharacterStream method, which takes a long argument for length, uses LOB binding for length larger than 2147483647, in JDBC 4.0.
+The form, where the length is not specified, always uses LOB binding. - PL/SQL statements - The setBytes and setBinary stream methods use direct binding for data less than 32767 bytes.